 Using Clips

-When viewing the results for mobile testers, we display the screens in the path taken by the tester.
-You will not see the actual interactions.
-This is not a true screen recording, since those are not supported.
-In such cases, you will see the following warning on the Results page:
+When viewing the results for these mobile tests, we display the only screens in the path taken by the participant, not the actual interactions.

 Tester screen is being simulated

-If hiring testers from the Maze panel, you can specifically target testers on mobile phones and/or tablets.
+If hiring participants from the Maze panel, you can specifically target participants on mobile phones and/or tablets.

 Testing both mobile and desktop prototypes

-To use conditions to reroute your testers, you’ll need to set up two separate mazes, one containing the desktop prototype, and the other containing the mobile prototype.
+You can only link one prototype per maze.
+We suggest creating two mazes, one containing the desktop prototype, and the other the mobile prototype.

 The basic setup should look like this: